St. Mary Magdalene, Rowington Close

 something Street was never going to be able to recreate here.

-Other features foreshadowed in Brick and Marble
+Other features foreshadowed in Brick and Marble include the position

-include the position of the tower itself, attached to the south side of the
+of the tower itself, attached to the south side of the chancel (as discussed in his description of churches in

 traceries at Verona, composed of pairs of trefoiled lights with trefoils and

-rather than mullions ("a feature so lovely and so perfect in every
+rather than mullions ('a feature so lovely and so perfect in every

 respect, that one cannot but deeply lament that it was not more often

-page 261), and the absence of external buttresses, around the apse in
+adopted in the North' - p.
+261), and the absence of external

-particular (as noted with approval at Venice, on page 135).
-Such opinions,
+buttresses, around the apse in particular (as noted with approval at Venice,

 stated so decidedly, may strike the modern reader not only as dogmatic but often